NonoDOS/unit-1-project-vp/README.md

 ## Project Overview

 This project is the first project for General Assembly-SEI(software engineering immersive) remote course which starts on 6/7/2021.
 The project is to choose game of your choice and build it in like a week using external liberies and framework .
-I personally choose the virtual pet with the intention of testing out the animation with p5.js and other tools in the basic javascript knowledge.
+I personally choose the virtual pet with the intention of testing out the animation with javascript, and p5.js and other tools in the basic javascript knowledge.

 ## Getting Started